Final Fantasy II: Story

-Final Fantasy II begins as Firion, Maria, Guy and Leon are attacked by Palamecian Black Knight soldiers and left for dead.
+Firion, Maria, Guy, and Leon are attacked by Palamecian Black Knight soldiers and left for dead.
 Firion, Maria, and Guy are rescued by Princess Hilda, who has established a rebel base in the town of Altair after her kingdom of Fynn was invaded by the Emperor.
 Hilda denies their request to join the rebel army because they are too young and inexperienced.
-The three set off for Fynn in search of Leon; there they find a dying Prince Scott of Kashuan, Hilda's fiancé, who informs them that a former nobleman of Kashuan, Borghen, betrayed the rebellion and became a General in the Imperial army.
-The party returns to Altair to inform Hilda.
-She allows the group to join the rebellion and asks them to journey north to find mythril, a metal which could be used to create powerful weapons.
-The party makes its way north to the occupied village of Salamand, saves the villagers forced to work in the nearby mines, kills Borghen, and retrieves the mythril.
+The three set off for Fynn in search of Leon; there, they find a dying Prince Scott of Kashuan, Hilda's fiancé, who informs them that a former nobleman of Kashuan, Borghen, betrayed the rebellion and became a general in the Imperial army.
+The party returns to Altair to notify Hilda.
+She allows the group to join the rebellion and asks them to journey north to find mythril, a metal that could be used to create powerful weapons.
+The party makes its way north to the occupied village of Salamand, where they save the villagers forced to work in the nearby mines, kill Borghen, and retrieve the Mythril.

 For their next mission, the party is sent to the city of Bafsk to prevent the construction of a large airship known as the Dreadnought; however, it takes off just as they arrive.
-After retrieving the Sunfire, a weapon which can blow up the Dreadnought, they watch helplessly as an airship with Hilda on board is captured by the Dreadnought.
+After retrieving the Sunfire, a weapon that can blow up the Dreadnought, they watch helplessly as an airship with Hilda on board is captured by the Dreadnought.
 When the Dreadnought lands to stock up on supplies, the party rescues Hilda and throws the Sunfire into the airship's engine.
-Before escaping from the explosion, the party encounters a dark knight whom Maria thinks she recognizes as Leon.
+Before escaping the explosion, the party encounters a dark knight Maria recognizes as Leon.